fi-ts/cloudctl/README.md

 ```

-### Use your cluster

-Now you are ready to use your Cluster with kubectl.

 ### Delete your cluster

 When you do not need your cluster anymore you can delete your cluster, to do so you get asked two questions to be sure you delete the correct cluster.